cambiotraining/Dataskills-smallbytes/BTF-T3/LO_exercise.md

-## WWhat are the learning objectives for this section & what is being tested here?
+## What are the learning objectives for this section & what is being tested here?

 <iframe src="[https://cambiotraining.github.io/IntroR-April2020/03-tidyverse.html#pipes"